Duration of Maintained Hamstring Flexibility After a One-Time, Modified Hold-Relax Stretching Protocol

 RESULTS: The repeated-measures analysis of variance revealed a significant group-by-time interaction, a significant main effect for group, and a significant main effect for time.
 Dunnett post hoc analysis revealed a significant improvement in knee-extension range of motion in the experimental group that lasted 6 minutes after the stretching protocol ended.
 CONCLUSIONS: Our findings suggest that a sequence of 5 modified hold-relax stretches produced significantly increased hamstring flexibility that lasted 6 minutes after the stretching protocol ended.

 Spernoga, Scott G.; Uhl, Timothy L.; Arnold, Brent L.; and Gansneder, Bruce M., "Duration of Maintained Hamstring Flexibility After a One-Time, Modified Hold-Relax Stretching Protocol" (2001).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 29.